Native Hawaiian & Pacific Islander Health Research Office

 NIH Inclusion Policies

-The NIH is committed to supporting clinical research that benefits all individuals across sex and gender, race and ethnicity, and age.
+The NIH is committed to supporting clinical research that benefits all individuals.
 For more information about NIH’s inclusion policies, please visit Inclusion Policies for Research Involving Human Subjects and Inclusion of Women and Minorities as Participants in Research Involving Human Subjects.

 Updated OMB Statistical Policy Directive No. 15 (March 2024)